Rubilask/langton/README.md

-# langton
-Langton's ant
+# Langton's ant

+# Description

-This is the program for the langton's ant where you can choose your own rules.
+This is a code for the langton's ant where you can choose your own rules.
 It's using tkinter and is not optimized nor commentated.
-For example, it might have some problem goind though the corner of the grid.

-I'd be glad receiving some comments about optimization or else.

-// Some paterns : (you can multiply each actions on each rule by the same number to get the same in bigger)
+# Some paterns :

 Langton's original patern :
   -rule1 {Right}